Village walk through a Garhwali hamlet near Mussoorie, Uttarakhand

 1:30 PM

-Walk back & drive
+Walk back and drop

 Host familiesReal homes, not staged